 NOTE 1: The HGMLC may also query the HSS of the target UE for a serving MME address as described in clause 9.1.1 of TS 23.271 [4].
 The deferred EPC-MT-LR procedure for Periodic and Triggered Location described in clause 9.1.19 of TS 23.271 [4] or the EPC-MT-LR procedure for the UE availability event described in clause 9.1.15 of TS 23.271 [4] may then be performed instead of steps 4-31 - e.g. if the HSS returns an MME address but the UDM does not return an AMF address.

 4. This step is skipped for a non-roaming UE.
 For a roaming UE, the HGMLC obtains a VGMLC address if not received at step 3 and invokes the Ngmlc_Location_Provide Location Request service operation to forward the location request to the VGMLC as described for step 4 of in clause 6.1.2.
 The (H)GMLC also includes a contact address for the (H)GMLC (Notification Target Address, e.g. a URI) and an LDR reference number (Notification correlation ID) to be used for event reporting at steps 20 and 29.
 The LDR reference number is either allocated by (H-)GMLC based on predefined rule, e.g. operator's policy if the location request is received in step 1a, or allocated by NEF, if the location request is received in step 1b.
+If the power saving area is received in step 2, the GMLC is responsible to determine the event report allowed area which includes a cell/TA list based on the power saving area.
+In case of area event, if there is overlap(s) between the power saving area and the area provided by the AF or LCS client, the (H)GMLC will separately derive the TA/cell lists and take the overlapped TA/cell lists as the event report allowed area.

 5. The (H)GMLC or VGMLC invokes the Namf_Location_ProvidePositioningInfo Request service operation to forward the location request to the serving AMF as described for step 5 in clause 6.1.2 and includes the (H)GMLC contact address and LDR reference number.
 The LDR reference number is either allocated by (H-)GMLC based on predefined rule, e.g. operator's policy if the location request is received in step 1a, or allocated by NEF, if the location request is received in step 1b.
 For area event reporting, the target geographical area is converted into a corresponding list of cell and/or tracking area identities.
+The service operation includes the event report allowed area if it is determined by GMLC in step 4.

 6-8.
 If the AMF supports a deferred location request, the AMF returns an acknowledgment to the external LCS client, via the (H)GMLC and, in the case of roaming, the VGMLC, indicating that the request for deferred location was accepted.
 The VGMLC, when used, may optionally release resources for the deferred location request at this point.